dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 ### Kestrel is the default launch profile for Visual Studio

-The default launch profile for all new dotnet web projects is Kestrel. tarting Kestrel is significantly faster and results in a more responsive experience while developing apps.
+The default launch profile for all new dotnet web projects is Kestrel.
+Starting Kestrel is significantly faster and results in a more responsive experience while developing apps.

 IIS Express is still available as a launch profile for scenarios such as Windows Authentication or port sharing.